 - Using a JavaScript sniffer.

 Websites use JavaScript for forms such as login pages.
-Cybercriminals use JavaScript sniffers to change the website’s form so they can steal your password.
+Cybercriminals use JavaScript sniffers to alter website forms and steal passwords.

 How to protect yourself from packet sniffer attacks